 In addition, the William H. Thompson Center for Graduate Studies in Business offers two master's programs: a Master of Business Administration graduate program in the weekend (Saturday) format and a Master of Science in Management online.

-Minors are offered in Accounting, Business, and Finance/Economics for students not registered in the School.
+Minors are offered in Accounting, Business, and Finance/Economics.

 B. S. DEGREE WITH A MAJOR IN ACCOUNTING